s3b1R/IoT-Thermostat/README.md

 ## Run the script on startup

-If you want to run the script automatically when your Raspberry Pi ist starting up, you can use a crontab for it.
+If you want to run the script automatically when your Raspberry Pi is starting up, you can use a crontab for it.

 Type `crontab -e` into the Raspberry console and add this line at the bottom of the file:
 `@reboot /bin/sleep 30; sudo python /home/pi/thermometer/thermometer.py`

 After startup, the thermometer.py script will be executed after 30 seconds.
-This delay is necessary to wait till a network connection is etablished.
+This delay is necessary to wait till a network connection is established.